mwshaz/AEDEmailer/README.md

 # Advanced

 Once you have confirmed that the application is working, you may wish to install the application as a service on your local server.
+NSSM is a good option for doing so.